SUNDAY, AUGUST 20TH, 2023 2PM

 Charles is also a singer and guitar player, having performed with bands Seven Romans and Stretch.
 He also does voice-over work and livestreams on Twitch.

-Over the last five years, Charles has been involved as an organizer, judge and co-host of the CommUNITY Film Fest and loves being able to contribute to
+Over the last six years, Charles has been involved as an organizer, judge and host of the CommUNITY Film Fest and loves being able to contribute to

 the event both behind the scenes and on stage.
-Networking and connecting with people is his passion, and he is excited to see everyone in-person again!
+Networking and connecting with people is his passion, and he is excited to see everyone once again!

 Michele Myerholtz is the Assistant Superintendent of the Lucas County Board of Developmental Disabilities.
 Ms. Myerholtz joined LCBDD more than 18 years ago as a Service and Support Specialist.
 Ms. Myerholtz held this position for